Enlargement of NATO: Malta

 This friendly policy changed in 1971, when Dom Mintoff, of the Labour Party, was elected as prime minister.
 Mintoff supported neutrality as his foreign policy, and the position was later enshrined into the country's constitution in 1974 as an amendment to Article 1.
 The country joined the Non-Aligned Movement in 1979, at the same time when the British Royal Navy left its base at the Malta Dockyard.
 In 1995, under Prime Minister Eddie Fenech Adami of the Nationalist Party, Malta joined the Euro-Atlantic Partnership Council multilateral defense forum and NATO's Partnership for Peace program.
 When the Labour Party regained power the following year, however, it withdrew Malta from both organizations.
-Though the Nationalists resumed the majority in parliament in 1998, Malta didn't rejoin the EAPC and PfP programs again until 2008, after the country had joined the European Union in 2004.
+Though the Nationalists resumed the majority in parliament in 1998, Malta did not rejoin the EAPC and PfP programs again until 2008, after the country had joined the European Union in 2004.
 Since re-joining, Malta has been building its relations with NATO and getting involved in wider projects including the PfP Planning and Review Process and the NATO Science for Peace and Security Program.

 NATO membership is not supported by any of the country's political parties, including neither the governing Labour Party nor the opposition Nationalist Party.
 NATO's secretary-general Jens Stoltenberg has stated that the alliance fully respects Malta's position of neutrality, and put no pressure for the country to join the alliance.
 Polling done by the island-nation's Ministry of Foreign Affairs found in February 2022 that 63% of those surveyed supported the island's neutrality, and only 6% opposed the policy, with 14% undecided.
 A Eurobarometer survey in May 2022 found that 75% of Maltese would however support greater military cooperation within the European Union.